-Plan mechanics: For the 2012 fiscal year, annual cash bonuses were determined in two parts at the sole discretion of the Compensation Committee for ultimate approval by the board of directors.
-Consistent with the historical practices of Laredo, 50% of the cash bonus award for each named executive officer was determined by the 2012 Bonus Performance Metric Results described below, while the remaining 50% was subjectively determined by the Compensation Committee considering the Company's overall performance in other areas.
+Plan mechanics: For the 2013 fiscal year, annual cash bonuses were determined in two parts at the sole discretion of the Compensation Committee for ultimate approval by the board of directors.
+Based primarily on the recommendation of FWC following their analysis of our peer group metrics, 60% of the cash bonus awards was determined by the 2013 Bonus Performance Metric Results, while the remaining 40% was subjectively determined by the Compensation Committee, considering the Company's overall performance in other areas.
 Individual adjustments were made after considering input provided by Messrs.
-Foutch and Schuyler regarding both Company performance in other areas as well as individual performance factors such as leadership, commitment, attitude, motivational effect, level of responsibility and overall contribution to Laredo's success (but excluding with respect to Mr. Foutch's own performance, which was solely determined by the Compensation Committee).
-Although our cash bonus program includes the Company performance goals and objectives, our Compensation Committee has the ultimate discretion to recommend to the board of directors whether to award any, and the amount of, cash bonus awards, even if the Bonus Performance Metric Results do not satisfy the Bonus Performance Metric Targets.
+Foutch, Still and Buterbaugh regarding both Company performance in other areas as well as individual performance factors such as leadership, commitment, attitude, motivational effect, level of responsibility and overall contribution to Laredo's success (but excluding with respect to Mr. Foutch's own performance, which was solely determined by the Compensation Committee, and with respect to Messrs.
+Still's and Buterbaugh's performance, which were determined by the Compensation Committee has the ultimate discretion to recommend to the board of directors whether to award any, and the amount of, cash bonus awards, even if the Bonus Performance Metric Results do not satisfy the Bonus Performance Metric Targets.

-Performance Metrics and Results: The 2012 Bonus Performance Metric Results consisted of the following performance metric categories and targets for the Company (the targets reflected in Laredo's 2012 internal budget), with the percentile as recommended by the Compensation Committee and approved by the board of directors:
+Performance Metrics and Results: The 2013 Bonus Performance Metric Results (adjusted to take into consideration the Granite Wash Sale) consisted of the following performance metric categories and targets for the Company (the targets reflected in Laredo's 2013 internal budget), with the percentile as recommended by the Compensation Committee and approved by the board of directors:

-Performance metric 2012 targets 2012 results Relative weighting Production (MBOE) 11.5 11.3 15% Lease Operating Expenses (\$/BOE) (1) \$ 5.14 \$ 5.96 10% Drilling Capital Efficiency (\$/MBOE) \$ 20.49 \$ 23.56 25% Drilling Rate of Return (%) at predrill commodity prices and actual costs 20% 18% 20% Finding Cost (\$/BOE) (2) \$ 20.59 \$ 18.73 5% New Reserves (MMBOE) (2) 39.7 34.2 15% General and Administrative Expenses (3) \$ 4.91 \$ 4.61 10%
+2013 Performance metric 2013 targets 2013 results Relative weighting Production (MMBOE)(1) 11.5 11.4 25% Lease Operating & General and Administrative Expense (\$/BOE)(1)(2) \$ 12.20 \$ 12.26 25% Drilling Capital Efficiency (\$/BOE) \$ 20.00 \$ 19.96 20% Drilling Rate of Return (%) at predrill commodity prices and actual costs 20 % 20% 20% All-in Finding and Development Cost (\$/BOE) \$ 17.27 \$ 13.55 10%